ToRreb/terraform-3tier-aws/README.md

 🌐 AWS 3-Tier Architecture with Terraform

-This project demonstrates how to design and provision a production-style, scalable, and resilient 3-tier architecture on AWS using Terraform.
-It's built entirely with infrastructure as code, with a focus on modularity, automation, and best practices for cloud architecture.
+Hello! 👋
+This project showcases my practical approach to designing and deploying real-world cloud infrastructure that is scalable, secure, and well-architected.
+Using Terraform, I implemented a production-style 3-tier architecture on AWS, applying best practices I’ve carefully studied, tested, and refined.

 🏗️ Architecture Overview

     Custom VPC with public and private subnets across multiple availability zones